itzCozi/wyzie-lib/README.md

 # Wyzie Lib

 Wyzie Lib is a package made for easily implementing [Wyzie Subs](https://subs.wyzie.ru) into your project without all the fuss.
+[Read our source code!](https://github.com/itzcozi/wyzie-lib)

 <sup>2.0 Out Now!</sup>